 Since 1983, Wilkes has built an unprecedented body of work and a reputation as one of America’s most innovative photographers.

-In 1996, Stephen Wilkes was commissioned by LIFE magazine to take a panoramic shot of the cast and crew of the film, Romeo + Juliet.
+In 1996, Stephen Wilkes was commissioned by LIFE magazine to take a panoramic shot of the cast and crew of the film Romeo + Juliet by Baz Luhrmann.
 Once on location, Wilkes realized the set was square, prompting him to improvise for his shot.
-Influenced by previously studying David Hockney’s photographic collages, Wilkes decided to create a panoramic shot through different angles and later physically pasting them together to form a single image.
-With this technique, he was able to capture the lead actors, engaged in a hug in one shot and kissing in the reflection of a nearby mirror in another.
-It’s here that Stephen Wilkes begins to bend time and maneuver the narrative in a way that would transform his methodology and shape a future path towards his acclaimed series.
+Influenced by studying David Hockney’s photographic collages, Wilkes decided to create a panoramic shot through different angles.
+Later, he physically pasted them together to form a single image.
+Employing this technique, he was able to capture the lead actors engaged in a hug in one shot, and kissing in the reflection of a nearby mirror in another.
+As a result, Stephen Wilkes begins to bend time.
+Wilkes can now maneuver the narrative in a way that would transform his methodology and shape a future path towards his acclaimed series.

 Day to Night, Wilkes’ most defining project, began in 2009.
 These constructed landscapes capture the ephemeral as light passes in front of his lens over a full day.